-Microplate technologies have evolved over recent years, and so has the scope of applications.
-Single-mode systems have given rise to multi-mode platforms.
-Molecular imaging systems have evolved into high-content cellular imaging platforms.
-Technologies born under the microscope have grown into high-throughput cellular screening tools.
+Microplate technologies have evolved over the years, and so has the scope of their applications.
+For instance, single-mode systems have given rise to multi-mode platforms using advanced spectroscopy detection methods.

-The latest technologies have served to miniaturize and automate biochemical assays as well.
+Evolving microplate technologies have served to miniaturize and automate biochemical assays as well.
 Surface-plasmon resonance, biosensor detection, biologic screening, and others are all enabled by advanced microplate hardware and software analysis tools.
+Technologies born in the spectroscopy cuvette or under the microscope have grown into high-content cellular imaging and screening systems.

 - Colorimetric and intrinsic absorbance measurements, such as those needed for protein and nucleic acid quantitation, are very common uses for these devices.